reachsumit/uncommonhacks-2018/README.md

 Python code given in main.py calculates the audio fingerprints and stores them in the MySQL database at Amazon RDS.
 Code in the same file also performs recordings of WINDOW_SIZE seconds(currently set to 3) via system microphone in separate threads.
 Each thread performs matching with the entries in the MySQL database and pushes successful match information to all the registered devices via Google Firebase Cloud Messaging service.

-Excecute the Python code in  main.py file as
+Excecute the Python code in main.py file with:

 ```
 python main.py
 ```